kellan/laughingmeme/_posts/asides/2003-12-05-you-can-take-the-ruling-class-by-surprise-about-once-every-20-years-next-time-theyre-prepared.md

 ---
 id: 1920
 title: 'You can take the ruling class by surprise about once every 20 years.
-Next time, they&#8217;re prepared.'
+Next time, theyre prepared.'
 date: '2003-12-05T01:57:34+00:00'
 author: Kellan
 layout: post